Widowed woman planning Social Security and retirement finances

 These are the most common and costly errors:

 • Claiming too early without a strategy.
 Claiming survivor benefits at 60 gives you 71.5% of the full amount.
 Waiting to full retirement age gives you 100%.
-On a $2,000/month benefit, that’s $570/month — $6,840/year — for life.
+On a $2,000/month benefit (benefits increase each year with COLA — the 2026 adjustment was 2.8%), that difference is over $6,800/year — for life.

 Planning for the Decades Ahead